VishalNehra/Green_Day_Lyrics/README.md

 -----------------

 A must have app for any Green Day fan out there.
-Green Day Lyrics is an android app that contains most of lyrics of song by Green Day punk rock band, with a modern, awesome looking UI.
+Green Day Lyrics is an android app that contains most of lyrics of song by Green Day punk rock band, with a fancy UI.
 This documentation contains all the info. you need to know about the app.

 Download